 Studio Theatre provides the following for all members of our Apprentice class:

-Contemporary Style Housing: Butler House, located in the bustling Columbia Heights neighborhood in Washington DC, is just a short walk from the Theatre.
-This 14-bedroom, six-bathroom row house provides each Apprentice their own private bedroom, completely furnished with paid utilities and household consumables during the duration of their Apprenticeship.
+Housing: Butler House, located in the bustling Columbia Heights neighborhood in Washington DC, is a 20-minute walk from the Theatre with efficient public transit options nearby.
+This 14-bedroom, six-bathroom row house provides each Apprentice their own private bedroom, completely furnished with paid utilities and household consumables for the duration of their Apprenticeship.

-Travel Stipend: A travel stipend of $500 for all Apprentices to assist with relocation and moving expenses.
+Travel Stipend: A one-time travel stipend of $500 for each Apprentice, disbursed two weeks prior to the start of the program to assist with relocation and moving expenses.

-Metro Card: Apprentices will receive a metro card with $100 to support exploring the nation’s capital and to take in the plethora of DC theatre.
+Metro Card: A metro card with $100 to support exploring the nation’s capital and to take in the plethora of theatre and art in the city.

-Complimentary Tickets: Tickets will be available to Studio Theatre productions, as well as tickets to many Washington DC area theatre productions.
-Apprentices also receive two free tickets for guests to each Studio Theatre production.
+Complimentary Tickets: Tickets will be available to Studio Theatre productions, as well as tickets to other Washington DC area theatre productions.

-Mentorship: Each Apprentice is partnered with an established theatre professional to customize an education plan and provide learning opportunities alongside real-world experience.
-Apprentices work side-by-side these Mentors allowing them to ask questions and gain unique insight about their career in theatre.
+Mentorship: Each Apprentice is partnered with a staff member in their department to customize an education plan and provide learning opportunities alongside real-world experience.
 Apprentices will also have regular interaction with Senior and Executive Leadership.

-Other Opportunities: Apprentices will have the opportunity to attend first rehearsal events (including interacting with directors, designers, actors and other artists), staff meetings, invited dress rehearsals, and board/committee meetings.
+Other Opportunities: Apprentices will have the opportunity to attend first rehearsal events (including interacting with directors, designers, actors, and other artists), staff meetings, invited dress rehearsals, opening night events, and board/committee meetings.
 In addition, there are networking opportunities with other DC-area apprentices.